Butt Implants vs. The Brazilian Butt Lift – What’s The Difference?

 As long as the patient has sufficient fat stores somewhere else on her body, a Brazilian Butt Lift may be an excellent option.
 The Brazilian Butt Lift is a fat transfer procedure which uses a patient’s own fat to enhance the butt.
 A surgeon harvests the fat from the abdomen, thighs, back, and flanks areas using a cannula in a liposuction procedure.
 The fat particles are purified and injected into the fatty and muscle layers to add the desired volume.

 Fat transfer procedures are limited, however, by survival of the fat.
 Some of the implanted fat cells do not survive and are reabsorbed and removed by the body’s immune system.
 This limits the amount of augmentation possible in a single procedure.
-We sometimes add platelet rich plasma (PRP) to the fat cells to enhance their survival.
 Occasionally though, more than one fat transfer procedure may be required to deliver the results the patient seeks.

 If you are considering buttock augmentation, please contact us today for more information and a free consultation.